Eddict/action-docker-layer-caching/README.md

         # Ignore the failure of a step and avoid terminating the job.
         continue-on-error: true

-      - run: docker-compose up --build
+      - run: docker compose up --build

     # Finally, "Post Run eddict/action-docker-layer-caching@v0.1.1",
     # which is the process of saving the cache, will be executed.